Vitamix Days Sale: Save Up to 50% on Blenders and More

-The Biggest Vitamix Sale of the Year So Far Is Happening Now: Save Up to 50% on Blenders and More
+The Biggest Vitamix Sale of the Year Is Happening Now: Save Up to $230 on Blenders and More

-Finally ready to invest in the always-talked-about Vitamix blender?
-Well, you're in luck as the brand's biggest sale event of the year has kicked off!
-The Vitamix Days sale is happening now, and for just two days only you can save up to 50% off their popular blenders and more items through Sept.
+If you're finally ready to invest in the always-talked-about Vitamix blender, you're in luck!
+The brand's biggest sale event of the year is here but it doesn't last long.
+The Vitamix Days sale lasts for two days only and you can save up to 50% off their popular blenders and more items through Sept.
 24.

 Don't miss out on great prices on select full-size machines and accessories, plus shipping is free.
 If you're a Vitamix member, earn double reward points when you make a purchase from the sale.
 Register here for a membership.